ZcashFoundation/zebra/book/src/user/target-tier-policies.md

 - All requirements for tier 2 apply.

 A tier 1 target may be demoted if it no longer meets these requirements but still meets the requirements for a lower tier.
-Any proposal for demotion of a tier 1 target requires a full RFC process, with approval by the compiler and release teams.
 Any such proposal will be communicated widely to the Zebra community, both when initially proposed and before being dropped from a stable release.
 A tier 1 target is highly unlikely to be directly removed without first being demoted to tier 2 or tier 3.
 (The amount of time between such communication and the next stable release may depend on the nature and severity of the failed requirement, the timing of its discovery, whether the target has been part of a stable release yet, and whether the demotion or removal can be a planned and scheduled action.)

-Raising the baseline expectations of a tier 1 target (such as the minimum CPU features or OS version required) requires the approval of the core engineering team and release teams, and should be widely communicated as well, but does not necessarily require a full RFC.
+Raising the baseline expectations of a tier 1 target (such as the minimum CPU features or OS version required) requires the approval of the core engineering team and release teams, and should be widely communicated as well.